Kaédi Regional Hospital

 The Kaedi Regional Hospital is the largest health facility in the Gorgol Region in southern Mauritania, and one known for its innovative architecture.

-The new hospital (actually a large extension onto an existing concrete structure) involves the use of handfired locally made brick and a design based on a sequence of simple and complex dome structures.
+The new hospital involves the use of hand fired locally made brick and a design based on a sequence of simple and complex dome structures.
 The structure was intended to be both to be naturally cool even while letting in significant light from the outdoors.